Phone: 214-242-0094 Fax: 844-849-8914 Email: contact@psychiatrydallastx.com

 Policies and Procedures

-Dr. Rao has the right to look up any of her patients on the Texas Prescription Access system.
-If there are drug-drug interactions that put the patient in imminent danger of overdose or death, Rao Psychiatry reserves the right to contact the prescribing physicians or pharmacists in the system.
-Dr. Rao will do her best to discuss this with you should the need arise.
-Privacy of active felonious activity (doctor shopping) is not protected under HIPAA.
+1. **Prescription Monitoring**: Dr. Rao has the right to access the Texas Prescription Access System to check for any drug-drug interactions that could place a patient at imminent risk of overdose or death.
+If such interactions are identified, Rao Psychiatry reserves the right to contact the prescribing physicians or pharmacists in the system.
+Dr. Rao will make efforts to discuss this with the patient should the need arise.
+Privacy related to illegal activities like "doctor shopping" is not protected under HIPAA.

-If there is a cause to suspect that a child under 18 is abused or neglected, or if there is reasonable cause to believe that a disabled adult is in need of protective services, the law requires that psychiatrist file a report with the protective services.
-Once such a report is filed, the psychiatrist may be required to provide additional information.
+2. **Child and or Elder Abuse or Neglect**: If there is reasonable cause to suspect that a child under 18 is being abused or neglected, or if a disabled adult is believed to be in need of protective services, the law mandates that Dr. Rao file a report with the appropriate protective services.
+Once such a report is filed, Dr. Rao may be required to provide additional information as needed.

-If the psychiatrist believes that a patient presents an imminent danger to the health and safety of another, the psychiatrist/psychologist may be required to disclose information in order to take protective actions, including initiating hospitalization, warning the potential victim, if identifiable, and/or calling the police.
+3. **Imminent Danger to Others**: If Dr. Rao believes that a patient poses an imminent danger to the health and safety of another individual, she may be required to disclose information in order to take protective actions.
+These actions may include initiating hospitalization, warning any potential identifiable victim, and, if necessary, contacting the police.